tudelft3d/website/projects/eunet_bp/network.md

 Cogital is a Digital Agency for the AEC, supporting customers in their Digital Transformation.
 Customers include JLL, Rhomberg Construction, Qatar Public Works Authority - amongst others.
 We help our customers re-invent a skater built environment though digital technology.

+### Synecon oy

+-Process co-creation with cities and tech companies -Development of training modules.